 The Carbon Footprint of Your Food

-Essentially, it boils down to the emission of greenhouse gases (GHGs).
-Foods produce differing amounts of greenhouse gases, and therefore eating foods with a lower level of GHG production reduces the carbon footprint of your food.
+Foods produce differing amounts of greenhouse gases, and therefore eating foods with a lower level of GHG production can reduce the carbon footprint of your food.

 What is the Relationship Between GHGs and Your Carbon Footprint?

 Your carbon footprint is the measure of the GHGs (mainly CO2) your activities release into the atmosphere.
-This includes everything from the emissions from your petrol-fuelled car to the clothes you wear.
+This includes everything from the emissions from your petrol-fuelled car to the manufacturing method of the clothes you wear.

-Certain activities are considered carbon-neutral (or net-zero), which means that the amount of GHGs released was offset by something else.
-For example, by planting enough trees to negate the effect.
+Certain activities are considered carbon-neutral (or net-zero), which means that the number of GHGs released was offset by something. i.e. planting enough trees to offset your company’s carbon emissions.
+Our food, on the other hand, produces a significant carbon footprint.

 What’s the Carbon Footprint of Your Food?